-MEMORANDUM FOR UNDER SECRETARY OF DEFENSE (COMPTROLLER)/
+MEMORANDUM FOR UNDER SECRETARY OF DEFENSE (COMPTROLLER)/ CHIEF FINANCIAL OFFICER UNDER SECRETARY OF DEFENSE FOR PERSONNEL AND READINESS DIRECTOR, DEFENSE FINANCE AND ACCOUNTING SERVICE

-CHIEF FINANCIAL OFFICER, D0D

-UNDER SECRETARY OF DEFENSE FOR PERSONNEL

-AND READINESS

-DIRECTOR, DEFENSE FINANCE AND ACCOUNTING SERVICE

-SUBJECT: Endorsement of the Unmodified Opinion on the DoD Military Retirement Fund FY 2013 Basic Financial Statements (Report No. DODIG-2014-018)
+SUBJECT: Independent Auditor's Report on the DoD Military Retirement Fund FY 2014 and FY 2013 Basic Financial Statements (Report No. DODIG-2015-017)

-The requirement for audited Federal Government financial statements was established by the Chief Financial Officers Act of 1990 (Public Law 101-576), as amended by the Government Management Reform Act of 1994 (Public Law 103-356).
-The Office of Management and Budget (OMB) Bulletin No. 14-02, "Audit Requirements for Federal Financial Statements," requires audited financial statements for the DoD Military Retirement Fund.
-We contracted with Kearney and Company, PC (Kearney and Company), to perform the FY 2013 Military Retirement Fund audit.
-The contract required that Kearney and Company conduct the audit in accordance with U.S. generally accepted government auditing standards, Office of Management and Budget audit guidance, and the Government Accountability Office/President's Council on Integrity and Efficiency, "Financial Audit Manual," July 2008.
-Kearney and Company's Independent Auditor's Report is attached.
+We contracted with the independent public accounting firm of Kearney & Company to audit the financial statements of the Military Retirement Fund as of September 30, 2014, and 2013, and for the years then ended, and provide a report on internal controls over financial reporting and compliance with laws and regulations.
+The contract required that Kearney & Company conduct the audit in accordance with U.S. generally accepted government auditing standards (GAGAS), Office of Management and Budget audit guidance, and the Government Accountability Office/President's Council on Integrity and Efficiency "Financial Audit Manual," July 2008.
+Kearney & Company's Independent Auditor's Report is attached.